oneeve8/kobble-data/content/videonarrativehowto.md

 Did you know how easy it is to create a Presentation in Kobble?

-Now we will create a presentation.
+## Creating a Presentation

+Now that we have collected all our information that we want on Mark Twain, we are ready to create a slide presentation for our Mark Twain unit to present to the class.will create a presentation.
 Simply click the plus sign again
 Select Presentation as our file type
 And name our file